6. Database Management with the JDBC API

 select * from articles

-update articles set stock_min=stock_min+5 where stock_min<5
+update articles set stock_mini=stock_mini+5 where stock_mini<5

-delete from products where code='x400'
+delete from articles where code='x400'

 The program is run as follows: